Start of main content

 Foot and ankle pain

-Most foot and ankle pain can be eased by simple over the counter pain relief and modifying your activities.
-Wearing good supportive footwear all day every day with lace or velcro should also help.
+Many types of foot and ankle pain can be eased by simple over the counter pain relief and modifying your activities and through use of appropriate, supportive footwear.
+See below for advice on appropriate footwear and calf and ankle stretches.

-• Your ankle is hot, red and swollen as this may be a sign of infection.
-(GP or Podiatry)
+• Your ankle is hot, red and swollen as this may be a sign of infection

 Ankle Sprain